Netflix: A Pricey Stock With A Troubled Future

 NFLX's DVD business has continued to shrink.
 As of September 2016, it only had 4.27 million DVD subscribers, which is down significantly from 5.06 million just one year ago.
 Many investors may not worry about this dwindling business segment since NFLX has pivoted towards streaming as its primary area of focus.
 However, investors do have cause for concern when one considers that the DVD business segment contributed over half (52% to be specific) of NFLX's operating profit in the last quarter.

 The reason for this business constituting such a large segment of NFLX's profit is because it has already taken out its competition in this segment, Blockbuster.
-However, in the streaming market NFLX faces a growing amount of competition, which increases its content acquisition costs and puts pricing pressure on what NFLX can charge for a subscription.
+However, in the streaming market, NFLX faces a growing amount of competition, which increases its content acquisition costs and puts pricing pressure on what NFLX can charge for a subscription.
 This heightened amount of competition has made it difficult for NFLX to generate significant profits from its streaming business.

 Saturation of US Market